lguy/course-microbial-genomics/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# Course in microbial evolution

-This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+This lesson was created with [The Carpentries Workbench][workbench].

 To get started using this template, make sure you're logged into Github and visit https://github.com/carpentries/workbench-template-rmd/generate and follow the instructions.